 Meanwhile, Prince Albert and Charlene were having fun at the circus (see pictures), the more so because Tuesday was Charlene’s birthday!
 She was born 33 years ago in Zimbabwe, almost like another platinum blonde who caught the fancy of a prince.
 Prince Albert donned the wig of “Bella Nook,” who won the Clown Award!

 On Thursday, Prince Albert and Charlene took part in the somber Mass of Saint Devote at the Cathedral of Monaco.
 The Mass is conducted partly in Latin and partly in Corsican.
 After the Mass, the veiled Charlene, who was dressed completely in black, per the custom, and the Prince returned to the Palace to watch the procession from the Cathedral.

-Tagged Albert II of Monaco, Birthday, Celebrities, Charlotte Casiraghi, France, Hannover, Mass, Princess Caroline, Princess Charlène, Religion, Saint Dévote.
+Tagged Albert II of Monaco, Birthday, Celebrities, Charlotte Casiraghi, France, House of Hanover, Mass, Princess Caroline of Hanover, Princess Charlène of Monaco, Religion, Saint Dévote.